constata-eu/asami/README.md

   - API limits campaign creation, nobody can create "valid" campaigns for someone else.
   - If a campaign creation event is received without a valid brief, it's discarded.
-  - Campaigns can be extended now.
+  - Campaigns can be extended now, but this could be done in 'adminspace'

   - This unique ID could have the brief ID to link both data points.
     - action: { "site": "X", "action": "repost", "contentId": "323232323" }
     - DB id is hash of creator + hash of action

   - The campaign is created on-chain referencing the off-chain id.
   - The off-chain data source sees the on-chain payment and continues the campaign flow.